Image of hashtag on a notebook with pencil

 • Use hashtags that are relevant to you

 • Use as many hashtags as you like on Instagram (the limit is 30), but on other platforms, fewer are better (more on that shortly).
+According to Hootsuite, they advise using 1-2 hashtags per post.

 Remember to add text to your posts as well as hashtags.
 Instagram is changing its algorithm quite frequently and we noticed that having a post without any context and only using hashtags doesn’t do well.